CapCon Agenda

 Breakout Sessions

-What To Do When You’re Expecting: Spending New Transportation Revenue Wisely
+What to Do When You’re Expecting: Spending New Transportation Revenue Wisely

 With the passage of the state budget, the Legislature and governor agreed to increase transportation funding by nearly $2 billion annually, with significant resources being targeted towards local roads.
 With this infusion of resources, communities can invest in their streets as assets that go beyond just pavement conditions.
 This session will explore how thoughtful planning can provide multimodal transportation options, increase economic vibrancy, protect the natural environment, and foster thriving communities.